 Liberal Arts Program at Berklee

 Berklee’s liberal arts program emphasizes the interdisciplinary learning that artists and musicians need to succeed in today’s world, especially writing and communication, critical-thinking, and problem-solving skills.
-Liberal arts courses provide a cultural context for the music being studied; relate music to other arts, politics, literature, and science; encourage an appreciation for diversity; and prepare students to make the complex ethical choices they will face throughout their lives.
+Liberal arts courses provide a cultural context for the arts being studied; relate performing arts to politics, literature, and science; encourage an appreciation for diversity; and prepare students to make the complex ethical choices they will face throughout their lives.

 Liberal Arts Minors